The guide to gay Barcelona

 Barcelona boasts a large selection of gay saunas, which are open 24/7.

-One such example is Sauna Casanova, a large, well-maintained sauna with a central location.
-The other popular sauna is Sauna Barcelona Wellness Spa, with many fun-themed events like foam parties and “muscle celebration day.”
+One such example is Sauna Casanova, a large, well-maintained sauna in a central location.
+Another popular sauna is Sauna Barcelona Wellness Spa, which hosts many fun-themed events like foam parties and “muscle celebration day.”

 Note: Please read our related and more detailed article about the most popular Gay Saunas in Barcelona.